Iowa Democratic Party blames app 'coding issue' for delay in caucus results

-The Iowa Democratic Party said Tuesday that its new app, meant to speed up the reporting of caucus results, suffered from a “coding issue” that instead led to a significant delay in counting and reporting results.
+The Iowa Democratic Party said Tuesday that its new app, meant to speed up the reporting of caucus results, had a “coding issue” that instead led to a significant delay in counting and reporting results.

 "As part of our investigation, we determined with certainty that the underlying data collected via the app was sound," Iowa Democratic Party chairman Troy Price said in a statement.
 "While the app was recording data accurately, it was reporting out only partial data.
 We have determined that this was due to a coding issue in the reporting system.
 This issue was identified and fixed."